web-eid/web-eid-authtoken-validation-php/README.md

 composer dump-autoload
 ```

-Please note, that there are no certificate files included in this example.
-You can find certificates from [here](https://www.skidsolutions.eu/en/repository/certs)
+Please note that there are no certificate files included in this example.
+You can find EstEID certificates from [here](https://www.skidsolutions.eu/en/repository/certs).

 # Dependency versioning policy